 One of my favorite areas of this national monument is Peek-a-Boo Canyon, a slot canyon that is fun for the whole family.
-No permit or reservation is required, but if you are wanting to do a guided tour I recommend this hiking trip.
+No permit or reservation is required, but if you want to do a guided tour, I recommend this hiking trip.

-To learn more about the Bryce Canyon area, check out our article on the 10 Best Things to do in Bryce Canyon National Park, Utah.
+To learn more about the Bryce Canyon area, check out our article on the Best Things to Do in Bryce Canyon National Park, Utah.
 If you are looking for somewhere to stay nearby, we’ve also written about the best places to stay in Bryce Canyon.

 Sedona Wine Country

-If you’re getting a bit exhausted from all the fun and exhilarating outdoor activities Page has to offer, don’t worry, we’ve got you.
+If you’re exhausted from all the fun and exhilarating outdoor activities Page offers, don’t worry; we’ve got you.

-Take some time out at the end of your trip to explore the nearby Sedona wine country.
-Sedona is filled with charming wineries where you can relax while enjoying some local wine and food.
+At the end of your trip, take some time to explore the nearby Sedona wine country.
+Sedona is filled with charming wineries where you can relax while enjoying local wine and food.

-I would highly recommend doing a wine tour as you can sample many different wines without trying to figure out who the designated driver should be.
-Bliss Wine Tours Sedona is rated as Arizona’s #1 wine tour experience, your guide will explain the wine-making process along with facts about all the local wines you’ll be trying.
+I highly recommend a wine tour, as you can sample many different wines without determining who the designated driver should be.
+Bliss Wine Tours Sedona is rated as Arizona’s #1 wine tour experience.
+Your guide will explain the wine-making process and facts about all the local wines you will try.

 What is the best way to get to Page, Arizona?

-The two best ways to get to Page, Arizona are by car or by plane.
+The two best ways to get to Page, Arizona, are by car or plane.
 There are daily flights to Page from Las Vegas and Phoenix.
-Use Kayak or Skyscanner to check all airlines once for all places at once to make sure you get the best deal.
+Use Kayak or Skyscanner to check all airlines once for all places to ensure you get the best deal.